 There are a million ways to zhuzh up sausage meat.
 If you buy something quite plain you can add any herbs, spices and flavourings that you fancy.
 The only restriction is that you don’t want to make your sausage meat too wet.

 The second way to add flavour to the inside of the pastry is to add an extra ingredient layer between the pastry and sausage meat.
-I am a particular fan of adding a layer of red onion chutney to my sausage rolls.
+I am a particular fan of adding a layer of homemade chutney to my sausage rolls.

 Gone are the days of sad Glamorgan Sausages.
 There are tonnes of really good quality vegetarian and vegan sausages out there.
 So just substitute the meaty sausage meat for veggie or vegan sausage meat.